allenai/natural-instructions/tasks/README.md

 `task345_hybridqa_answer_generation` | Given a question, write the part-of-speech tag for each word in the question | Answer Generation
 `task346_hybridqa_classification` | Given a question, a word, and a POS tag, determine whether the POS tag is True or False based on the part-of-speech tag of the given word in the question | Classification
 `task347_hybridqa_incorrect_answer_generation` | Given a question about part-of-speech tag of a word in the question, write an implausible POS tag to the question | Incorrect Answer Generation
+`task382_hybridqa_answer_generation` | Given a question about part-of-speech tag of a word in the question, answer the question | Answer Generation